nivram108/reporting_system_aws/README.md

 - Change the fileLocation to ExcelService port, and make the download api download Excel file from S3

 ### PDFService
-- Annotate the consumes and produces of `createExcel` as JSON to avoid content type error
+- Annotate the consumes and produces of `createPDF` as JSON to avoid content type error

 ## Other Discussions